What You’ll Learn 🎥

 How to connect GigE camera?

-Usually, all the drivers come with the DewesoftX installer.
-To check if the drivers are installed, go to Settings / Standard devices / Camera and see if the GigE button is available.
-If not, execute the full installer again, select Modify and reinstall the option.
+Usually, all the necessary drivers are included with the DewesoftX installer.
+To verify if the drivers are installed, go to Settings > Standard Devices > Camera and check whether the GigE button is available.
+If it is not, run the full installer again, select Modify, and reinstall the required components.

 GigE driver, OptoStream and GigE manual

-You can also find the newest version of the GigE driver for Dewesoft on the download webpage.
+You can also find the most recent version of the GigE driver for Dewesoft on the official downloads page.

 ZIP file includes: